 Note: The data in the graph and table measures the rate of prisoners per 100,000 people of all ages.

-Sources: Institute for Criminal Policy Research, World Prison Brief, Highest to Lowest – Prison Population Rate (data retrieved 12 February 2022); Australian Bureau of Statistics, National, State and Territory Population, June 2021; Australian Bureau of Statistics, Prisoners in Australia 2021, cat. no. 4517.0 (2021).
+Sources: Institute for Criminal Policy Research, World Prison Brief, Highest to Lowest – Prison Population Rate (data retrieved 27 April 2023); Australian Bureau of Statistics, National, State and Territory Population (June 2022); Australian Bureau of Statistics, Prisoners in Australia (2022).
 Please refer to the World Prison Brief for the latest statistics.